 How does the property sound?
 Is there a busy road nearby which will keep you awake at night as trucks pass through, or is there perhaps a cockerel in the farm next door that will wake you up at the crack of dawn each morning?

 How thin are the walls?
 Can you hear your neighbor’s conversations, or footsteps as they walk up and down the stairs?

 What’s the view like?
-Specifically, you’ll want to look for any strange or incomplete structures in the area, and find out if there plans to build within the local area as this can not only affect your experience of your future home, but also the property price could plummet, depending on what’s being planned.
+Specifically, you’ll want to look for any strange or incomplete structures in the area, and find out if there are plans to build within the local area.
+This not only affects your experience of your future home, but also the property price could plummet, depending on what’s being planned.